lsolesen/minimal-mistakes/docs/_docs/10-layouts.md

 ## Taxonomy archives

-If you have the luxury of using Jekyll plugins, the creation of category and tag archives is greatly simplified.
-Simply enable support for the [`jekyll-archives`](https://github.com/jekyll/jekyll-archives) plugin with a few `_config.yml` settings as noted in the [**Configuration**]({{ "/docs/configuration/#archive-settings" | relative_url }}) section and you're good to go.
+You might be able to simplify the creation of tags and categories pages using [**Zero Maintenance Tag Pages for your Blog**](https://www.11ty.dev/docs/quicktips/tag-pages/).

 ![archive taxonomy layout example]({{ "/assets/images/mm-layout-archive-taxonomy.png" | relative_url }})

-If you're not using the `jekyll-archives` plugin then you need to create archive pages yourself.
+If you're not using any magic, you need to create archive pages yourself.
 Sample taxonomy archives can be found by grabbing the Markdown sources below and adding to your site.

 | Name                 | Layout | Example |
 | -------------------- | ------ | ------ |